 Council is creating attractive, healthy and safe streetscapes and parks by maintaining and protecting trees.
-There are more than 65,000 street trees, with over 450 different species providing habitat for numerous species of animals, shade for our community and increasing the value of nearby properties.
+There are more than 65,000 street trees and more than 450 different species across the city, providing habitat for numerous species of animals, shade for our community and increasing the value of nearby properties.

-Council has a routine cyclic maintenance program through which each tree under Council’s responsibility is inspected every two years.
-Trees may be pruned or removed, as per Council’s Street Tree Management Policy, as a result of this inspection.
+Council has a routine cyclic maintenance program in which each tree under Council’s responsibility is inspected every two years.
+As a result of these inspections, trees may be pruned or removed in line with Council’s Street Tree Management Policy.

 In addition to this policy, Council has obligations under the Electricity Safety (Electric Line Clearance) Regulations (2020) to maintain street tree clearance from overhead electrical conductors.

 Tree Management Program Updates

 Council conducts street tree maintenance across Frankston City in an ongoing two-year cycle, including trimming trees from power lines and footpaths and improving tree health.

 All vegetation maintenance works is required to be carried out in compliance with the Electricity Safety (Electric Line Clearance) Regulation 2020.
 These regulations stipulate a minimum safe clearance between trees and power lines, to keep re-growth clear of power lines.

 During September tree maintenance will be undertaken in zone 23 Frankston South.